istio/istio.io/content/en/blog/2025/istio-at-kubecon-eu/index.md

 The open source and cloud native community gathered from the 1st to 4th of April in London for the first KubeCon of 2025.
 The four-day conference, organized by the Cloud Native Computing Foundation, was "big" for Istio, as our presence was seen almost everywhere - from the keynotes to the project pavilion.

 We kick-started the activities in London with Istio Day - a KubeCon + CloudNativeCon co-located event on April 1st.
-The event was well-received showcasing lessons learned from running Istio in production, hands-on experiences, and featuring maintainers from across the Istio ecosystem.
+The event was well-received, showcasing lessons learned from running Istio in production, hands-on experiences, and featuring maintainers from across the Istio ecosystem.

 {{< image width="40%"
     link="./istioday-welcome.jpg"
     caption="Istio Day Europe 2025, Welcome"
     >}}

 Istio Day kicked off with an opening keynote from the Program Committee chairs, Keith Mattix and Denis Jannot.
-The keynote was followed by [the much awaited talk from Microsoft about Istio Ambient Mesh support on Windows](link to be added).
+The keynote was followed by [the much-awaited talk from Microsoft about Istio Ambient Mesh support on Windows](link to be added).
 We had a very interesting talk by Lior Lieberman from Google and Erik Parienty from Riskified [on architecting Istio for large scale deployments](link to be added), followed by a talk from Kiali maintainers Josune Cordoba and Hayk Hovsepyan, from RedHat, about [troubleshooting Istio ambient mesh with Kiali 2.0](link to be added).

 {{< image width="75%"
     link="./istioday-session-1.jpg"
     caption="Istio Day Europe 2025, Kiali session"
     >}}

 Istio multi-cluster is always a hot topic, and Pamela Hernandez from BlackRock nailed it in the talk on [navigating the maze of multi-cluster Istio](link to be added), diving into the complexities of implementing a multi-cluster Istio service mesh at scale, covering a hub-and-spoke model.
-The audience was excited when Denis Jannot from Solo.io [ran a live, representative benchmark at scale with Istio Ambient](link to be added) debunking all myths about Service Mesh overhead and complexity.
-The event witnessed how Istio played a pivotal role in managing traffic and ensuring data security, ultimately enabling a secure and efficient AI platform that meets enterprise standards when [SAP presented GenAI platform challenges in multi-tenant environments] (link to be added).
-Rounding out the talks was a lightning talk by Rob Salmond from SuperOrbit on [How to get help](link to slides to be added) which involved the best places to go, how to ask good questions, and avoid common missteps.
+The audience was excited when Denis Jannot from Solo.io [ran a live, representative benchmark at scale with Istio Ambient](link to be added), debunking all myths about Service Mesh overhead and complexity.
+The event witnessed how Istio played a pivotal role in managing traffic and ensuring data security, ultimately enabling a secure and efficient AI platform that meets enterprise standards when [SAP presented GenAI platform challenges in multi-tenant environments](link to be added).
+Rounding out the talks was a lightning talk by Rob Salmond from SuperOrbit on [How to get help](link to slides to be added), which involved the best places to go, how to ask good questions, and avoid common missteps.

 {{< image width="75%"
     link="./istioday-session-2.jpg"